aragon/geo-browser-contracts/README.md

 [See an example](https://devs.aragon.org/docs/sdk/examples/client/create-dao).

 In the example, the code is making use of the existing JS client for [Aragon's Token Voting plugin](https://github.com/aragon/sdk/tree/develop/modules/client/src/tokenVoting).
 They encapsulate all the Typechain and Subgraph calls and provide a high level library.

-It is **recommended** to use the provided boilerplate on `packages/js-client` and adapt the existing Aragon's TokenVoting plugin to make use of the `MainVotingPlugin__factory` class.

 ## Plugin deployment